monsterxx03/blog/content/posts/2018-05-23-sns-sqs-as-pubsub-system.md

     - SQS
 ---

-Recently, we build pub/sub system based on AWS's SNS & SQS service, record some notes.
+Recently, we build pub/sub system based on AWS's SNS & SQS service, take some notes.

 Originally, we have an pub/sub system based on redis(use BLPOP to listen to a redis list).
 It's really simple, and mainly for cross app operations.
 Now we have needs to enhance it to support more complex pubsub logic, eg: topic based distribution.
-It don't support redivery as well, if subscribe failed to process the message, the message will be dropped.
+It don't support redelivery as well, if subscribers failed to process the message, message will be dropped.

 There're three obvious choices in my mind: